Clubs and Organizations

 Parkland PRIDE!

-Parkland PRIDE is a student group that encourages collaboration, fellowship, and awareness regarding the spectrum of sexual and gender identities, and embraces membership from students of all affinities.
+Parkland Pride is a student group that encourages collaboration, community, and awareness regarding the spectrum of sexual and gender identities and embraces membership from all students.
+Meetings are primarily opportunities for students to socialize and discuss various LGBTQ+ topics, but occasionally the group will host special events on campus or take trips to relevant student conferences/events.

-Parkland Scholars encourages academic success, creative expression and diversity appreciation.
+Parkland Scholars encourages academic excellence, creative expression, and respect for all individuals.

 Parkland Science Club